Not Bad Behavior…

-Teaching pragmatic language for our younger students!
+Teaching pragmatic language to our younger students!

 This year I have quite a few young students with social/pragmatic language disorders.
 I am co-teaching a social/pragmatic group of kinder and 1st graders with our campus special education teacher.
 She and I both love the Social Thinking Curriculum by Michelle Garcia Winner.
 We are currently using “The Incredible Flexible You Curriculum Set” for our younger group.
 The books and activity manual offer some fantastic tools for teaching Social Thinking.